 - Avoid keeping items near your fence that can possibly assist your dog with the jump.
 This includes a garbage box, chairs or tables – anything that has an elevated height.

 - Try limiting the view outside the fence.
-Some ways of doing so include adding a reed fence, planting trees (will need extra maintenance), and adding a rooftop for added safety and privacy.
+Some ways of doing so include adding a reed fence, planting trees (which will need extra maintenance), and adding a rooftop for added safety and privacy.